Skip to footer content

 $vbLabelText $csharpLabel

 This code iterates through all PDF files in a directory, providing the page count for each.
 The using statement ensures proper resource cleanup, preventing memory issues.
-You can extend this example to import data into databases or generate reports.
-This approach increases the visibility into your document set's page distribution.
+You can extend this to import data into databases or generate reports.
+This approach provides visibility into your document collection.
 For more examples, visit the IronPDF code examples.

-The ability to quickly obtain page counts enables numerous practical applications that develop into complete solutions:
+The ability to quickly obtain page counts enables numerous practical applications:

-These use cases demonstrate the purpose of efficient page counting in production systems.
-The information retrieved helps make informed decisions about document processing.
+These use cases show the value of efficient page counting in production systems.
+The information helps you make informed decisions about document processing.
 Microsoft's documentation on PDF handling provides additional context for file operations in .NET.

-When processing numerous PDF files, understand these best practices:
+When processing numerous PDF files, follow these best practices:

 • Use using statements for automatic resource disposal